cllebrun/cllebrun.github.io/labs/0.0 Lab Zero - Zero to Cloud/README.md

 # Steps

-1. Runtimes overview
+1. Cloud Foundry Overview
-2. Catalog overview
+2. Catalog Overview
-3. Create your first application using a starter kit
+3. Create your application using a starter kit
+4. Navigate on your dashboard

-# Step 1 -
+# Step 1 - Cloud Foundry Overview

 1.